karmelek96/PTR_GroundStation_firmware/README.md

 ### Display
 Important parameters are displayed on the OLED display.
 ![image](https://github.com/user-attachments/assets/30f719f9-cf0c-4b11-9134-577d8493df3d)
-**Note: To be able to use the bearing and distance readouts, you must have a GPS-equipped board.**
+**Note: To be able to use the bearing and distance to target readouts, you must have a GPS-equipped board.**

 **Note: If the signal with the selected device is lost, the packet rate readout will change into a counter which will display how many seconds have elapsed since a packet was last received.**
 ![image](https://github.com/user-attachments/assets/2a844e23-0c5e-46e3-8cec-db363d5423bc)